cunarist/class-transform/README.md

 ## Skipping depend of operation

 You can control on what operation you will exclude a property.
-Use `toClassOnly` or `toPlainOnly` options:
+Use `toInstanceOnly` or `toPlainOnly` options:

 ```typescript
 import { expose } from "class-transform";